AP Interview: Liverpool chair Werner on virus delaying title

 “The more important thing is if we can figure out a way to get these matches played because I think it would be good for the country,” he said.

-More than 36,000 people have died in Britain from COVID-19 since Liverpool last played on March 11 — the day the World Health Organization declared the coronavirus a pandemic and Anfield saw the visit of Atletico Madrid in the Champions League.
+More than 36,000 people have died in Britain from COVID-19 since Liverpool last played on March 11 — the day the World Health Organization declared the coronavirus a pandemic and Anfield saw the visit of Atlético Madrid in the Champions League.
 Hundreds are still dying each day in Britain, although the rate of infections is declining.

 The Premier League has government backing to pursue playing again in a month, even while discussing with chairman like Werner the contingencies for curtailing of the season.